mandroid6/mandroid6.github.io/_posts/2017-08-08-Gradient-Descent.md

-> Stay tuned for more machine learning and neural network insight!
+> Stay tuned for more machine learning and neural networks insight!